 Comcast is offering, for the next two months, to lift data caps that limit broadband use so that people who surpassed their data plans limits wouldn’t be penalized.

 AT&T, Verizon and Charter are also responding to the increase capacity on their networks, with more equipment to upgrade networks and emergency roll-in cell towers that are used to keep people online during natural disasters.
+The new cell towers will improve the telecom provider’s service, but they are also an excellent option for landowners to install them on their property.
+You can get a lease on it, receiving a one-time payment, or a regular monthly income from a telecom carrier.
+And if you decide to select the first option, contact legal experts at Terabonne and get informed about cell tower lease buyout.
 Ensure your business has at least one person who can efficiently compile all the data and actions taken in answer to Covid-19.
 While you go through it, you will have put or will soon be putting into place, new business frameworks to cope with the event.

 Even if home connections are robust, not every service provider is ready to handle a sudden surge of employees trying to log in to the office network from outside.